blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

 ### Key Points In This Post

-- Voters-of-color (VOC) often vote at lower rates than White-non-Hispanic voters (WNHV).
+- Voters-of-color (VOC) often vote at lower rates than white-non-Hispanic voters (WNHV).
   This "turnout gap" varies strongly between states.
   Different VOC (younger or older, male or female, level of education and race/ethnicity) vote at different rates.
 Is this the source of the state-to-state variation?